lucashaley/UnityTeaching/WorkshopUnits/02_PlayingAndDebugging.md

         This won't work.
     }
 ```
 5. Switch back to Unity.
-We'll now need to add the script to the game, by dragging it from the Project panel onto the FirstCube object in the Heirarchy panel:
+We'll now need to add the script to the game, by dragging it from the Project panel onto the FirstCube object in the Hierarchy panel:

 ![Add script to cube](images/02_AddScriptToCube.png)